 Ricoma EM-1010

-My third embroidery machine is the mack daddy of them all.
-It is a 10 needle Ricoma EM-1010 (I named her RoxyπŸ˜„).
+I got my first multi needle machine back in 2020.
+It is a 10 needle Ricoma EM-1010 (I named her Roxyπ).
 I was beyond excited when Ricoma contacted me and asked me if I would be interested trying out one of their machines.
-Since then, I have loved using my EM-1010 and am now an Ambassador for Ricoma 😍.
+Since then, I have loved using my EM-1010 and am now an Ambassador for Ricoma π.

 Having a multi needle machine is amazing and I totally understand all hype around having one.
 The 8×12 hoop makes sooooo many more things possible for me to do!
 Adult sized clothing, jacket backs, and large in the hoop projects are possible on this machine.
 I also love that I can do a multi colored design, set the machine up, then walk away and work on something else.